Skip to main content

 • “Secondly, it will give you real emotional attachments to some of the characters!”

-The lack of in-game music and art is seen as a double-edged sword; while it allows players to personalize their experience with their own music choices, some feel that the story would benefit from a musical backdrop to enhance the atmosphere.
+The lack of in-game music and art is seen as a double-edged sword; while it allows players to personalize their experience with their own music choices, some feel that the story would benefit from a musical accompaniment to enhance the atmosphere.

 • “I had to put on some space ambient music from YouTube in the background, but the rest was great.”